earthreader/libearth/docs/index.rst

 Libearth is an open source software written by `Hong Minhee`_ and the `Earth Reader team`_.
 See also the complete list of contributors_ as well.
-The source code is distributed under `MIT license`_, and you can find the code at `GitHub repository`_:
+Libearth is free software licensed under the terms of the `GNU General Public License Version 2`__ or any later version, and you can find the code at `GitHub repository`_:

 .. code-block:: console